 Specialized RV insurance coverage combines the benefits of auto insurance and homeowner's insurance policies to cover the most common challenges you may face as an RV owner.
 Those include mechanical failure, inclement weather, theft or damage to the vehicle or your belongings, and even emergency lodging and transportation if you lose access to your RV while traveling.

-Read on for a detailed breakdown of the coverages and costs as well as tips on how to select the best policy.
+Read on for a detailed breakdown of the coverages and costs.

 Coverage options for part-time RVers